mattsolo1/django-react-start/README.md

 python manage.py runserver         # start a django dev server on port 8000 npm run server                     # start a dev server with hot-reloading on port 3000

-# open the site by directly loading a static html file (an ajax call is used to retrieve the initial bundle)
+# open the site by directly opening the static html file.
+The client-side code will use ajax to retrieve the initial bundle.
-# ajax requests to django endpoints are proxied to port 8000 by the webpack dev server (see server.js)
+# The webpack server here is running on port 3000, but it proxies ajax requests to the python server on port 8000 (see server.js)
 open http://localhost:3000/assets/bundles/hello.html
 ```